Helen Keller in 1912. In 1916, at age 35, she made a speech to a crowd at Carnegie Hall.

 For someone with apparently every communication strike against her, Keller minces no words, and delivers a speech that would make a brave person think twice.
 She does not hesitate to refute the current tide of opinion.

-You can find the full speech here.
+You can find the full text of Keller's Carnegie Hall speech here.

 Below, you'll find newsreel footage of Keller's tour of Australia that shows Keller speaking to a group of children.
 Not only can you see practically how she went about the task, but we expect you'll also be impressed with her delivery.
-She uses body language, vocal inflection, and gestures to bring genuine passion to her talk--even though she has never seen or heard other speakers deliver.
+She uses body language, vocal inflection, and gestures to bring genuine passion to her talk - even though she has never seen or heard other speakers deliver.
 Remarkable!

 Our online magazine with tips, news, and instruction for youView All Entries ⟶